kosaking0715/kosaking0715.github.io-source/README.md

 - The code in this repository is prohibited from being used for commercial purposes.

-- Everyone is allowed to view, download, and share the code, but **reposting any written content (articles) without the author’s permission is strictly forbidden**.
+- Everyone is allowed to view, download, and share the code, but **republishing any articles without the author’s permission is strictly forbidden**.

 ## Steps to Deploy the Local Blog Project